-If you're paying for any portion of your wedding (and these days, it's quite likely you are!), you'll need to decide how, exactly, you'll pay.
-Even those couples who have been dreaming about their weddings for a long time may not have been saving for them for nearly as long.
-As you consider the wedding you want, it can be very tempting to pay for part of it -- or most of it -- with a credit card.
+If you're paying for any portion of your wedding, you'll need to decide how, exactly, you'll be paying.
+Even those couples who have been dreaming about their weddings for years may not have been saving for them for nearly as long.
+As you plan the wedding you want, it can be very tempting to put a few of those charges — or, let's be honest, all of them — on a credit card.
 But should you?

 And that's when your credit cards might start looking mighty tempting.

 - Using credit cards can protect you if things go wrong.
 Hiring people you know very little about to do things you know even less about has risks, and sometimes, vendors just don't work out.
 Putting deposits on your credit card will likely afford you protection in the event of a problem with a vendor.

 - You can make off like a bandit with rewards.
 If you are able to put big wedding charges on your credit card and pay them off immediately, going that route with a rewards card can earn you some great bonuses.
 Hello, honeymoon!

 - Using a single card can make tracking relatively easy.
 If you wait until the end of the month to check your statement, you may be surprised by what you see ("Did I really spend $100 at the post office?
 Oh right, wedding postage..."), but keeping charges to one card and checking your balance regularly isn't terribly difficult to manage.

 - When it comes to wedding budgets, it's best to figure them out once you've done some initial research, but before you've fallen in love with All the Wedding Things.
 So before you book anything, talk numbers and discuss the pros and cons of each way of paying with your significant other.